ericminio/blog/README.md

-What if I use github and its issue tracking system to write blogs and welcome comments?
+What if I use github to write blogs and welcome comments?
+One blog, one issue.

-I might use the repo to store static files like images for example.

-Ok go, I'll give it a try.
+Ok let's try it.